The Plague Dogs (novel): Plot

+Meanwhile, Digby Driver receives a letter from Alan Wood.
+He had never been dead, just badly injured and in hospital.
+When Driver assumed he was dead, Ann went along with it to avoid being ostracized for selling Snitter to A.R.S.E.
+After seeing Snitter's picture in the paper, Wood has been desperately trying to reach Driver.
+After confronting Ann for her lies, Driver meets Wood and breaks him out of the hospital.
+The two drive to the town the dogs were last seen in, but get lost along the way, ending up at the Drigg nature reserve.

+This is the place where Scott and Lockley bring in their boat.
+Snitter is finally reunited with his master, who quickly offers to adopt Rowf as well.
+The troops leave, having no reason to kill the dogs now.
+Rowf and Snitter look forward to their new lives, believing that they have made it to the Isle of Dog.

 Basis in reality

 Adams stated in the book's introduction that "There is no such place in the Lake District as Animal Research (Scientific and Experimental).
 In reality, no single testing or experimental station would cover so wide a range of work as Animal Research.
 However, every 'experiment' described is one which has actually been carried out on animals somewhere."
 The location of "ARSE" (an acronym for Animal Research, Scientific and Experimental, and British slang for buttocks) was based on the remote hill farm of Lawson Park, now run as an artist residence by the contemporary art organisation Grizedale Arts.